taurtk/fitnesschatbot/README.md

-# FitBot: An Advanced Health-Centric Chatbot
+# FitnessChatbot: An Advanced Health-Centric Chatbot

 FitBot is an AI-driven chatbot that uses large language models (LLMs) such as GPT-4 by OpenAI.
 It seamlessly integrates with the Nutrition endpoint from API Ninjas, providing accurate nutritional data and personalized health recommendations.